|Phil Comer portrays notorious accused killer Chester Burge in Macon, GA|

 The irony?
 Within three years of Mary's murder, even before young Jack Kennedy was assassinated, I, Chester Burge, was dead.
 Laid to rest -- if rest is to be had -- right here in Riverside Cemetery's handsome Mausoleum.
 Burned to a cinder on my own funeral pyre.

 I died in an explosion at my Palm Beach oceanfront home that I shared with a friend.
 My new wife, older and richer than Mary, had already bailed!
 (Checks watch.)
 Now, you all.
 Run along.
 You're about to meet a female undertaker.
 Not unattractive.
 Just don't let her take you under.
 The next abs on her slab could be your own.
 (Pauses.)
 And, if you cross paths with my chauffeur...
 (Swallows hard.)
 Tell him...
 Tell him, "Chester is waiting."
 (Turns, walks away.)

 © Phil Comer

 Disclaimer: Although loosely based on reality, characters and events are none you or I know.

 Text and video dialog are copyright material of the author.
-Photo by D. J. Dammonn, model Phil Comer as Chester Burge, used by permission.
+Photo with mausoleum by Maryann Bates, photo with parrot by D. J. Dammonn, actor Phil Comer as Chester Burge, used by permission.
 Unless stated otherwise, photos and links are for information and not the property of the author.